IUST-EXPERT/EvoDomain/README.md

 Experiment code associated with our paper:
 AMANDA: A Memetic Algorithm for Domain-oriented MC/DC coverage

 AMANDA is a domain oriented test adequacy for logic coverage criteria.
+In this approach, by searching the region of the program under test and selecting an instance from each sub-domain, by adding them to the test set that still statisfy the MC/DC criterion, we reach a new criterion called domain-oriented MC/DC.

 ## Architecture
 ![alt text](/AMANDA_diagram.jpg)